-High tide is preferable as more species come in to feed from underneath the Pier during this time.
-The rising tide brings fish into feed on the structure.
+This location fishes well in the early morning, especially during an incoming high tide, usually sees a big run of pinkies in summer.
+There’s a good chance of landing a good size fish so you will want to rig up more heavily in this area a 4 to 10 kilo capacity rod is ideal.
+Preferably something around 8 foot long to give you good casting ability.
+High tide is preferable as more species come in to feed on underneath the Pier during this time.
+The rising tide brings fish in to feed on the structure.
 Species like Gummy sharks and Squid are much more active at night and there is adequate lighting for night fishing.
-In fact this is a great night fishing location.
+In fact, this is a great night fishing location.

 A big issue at the Lorne Pier is the Seals.
 I have seen them hiding under the Pier on many occasions.
 They scare away the fish and look for an easy meal stealing your catches.
 They can easily ruin a nice days fishing.
 If I see them hanging around I tend to move onto another location.
 This is also a very popular location bound to be very busy in peak holiday times, so be weary of other anglers.